kiuwiya/Emochannel/README.md

 # Emochannel X

 ## Introduction
-Emochannel X is a Streamlit application designed to detect emotions in text.
+Emochannel X is a Streamlit application designed to detect emotions in text from tweets.
 It leverages a pre-trained machine learning model to classify text into various emotional categories and provides a user-friendly interface for interaction.

 ## Table of Contents